We’ve really been around the block!

-A journey covering seven locations over 70 years
+A journey covering eight locations over 70 years

 Although our buildings and exact locations have changed over the years, Obata has been proud to call Saint Louis home for more than seven decades.
 Our company’s legacy includes some of the most historic buildings in the city.
 In fact, in our company’s earliest days, we resided on a paddlewheel boat on the Mississippi River before the Arch was even built.

 We’ve come a long way over the years, yet our loyalty to Saint Louis has remained consistent.
 And for the last four decades we’ve been a part of the historic Soulard neighborhood just a few miles south of downtown.

 In late 1945, Obata co-founder Alice Hausner quit her job at a display firm and rented a one-room office in the Syndicate Trust building at 915 Olive Street.
 The building was known locally for its major tenant, the Scruggs-Vandervoort-Barney department store.
 Gardner Advertising, one of Obata’s first and largest clients, occupied the 13th and 14th floors, and was known for having the first air-conditioned offices in the building.
 Alice’s business was booming.
 “After two months alone and more work than I could handle, my sister joined me…and Kim Obata, who worked at the display company, came down to help”.